dstackai/dstack/docs/tutorials/first-steps.md

 To see all workflows, use the `dstack ps -a` command.

+!!! tip "NOTE:"
     The value in the `RUN` column is the name of the corresponding run.
 It serves as a unique identifier of the run.

 ## Access artifacts